forkcontrib/edx-documentation/en_us/shared/developing_course/course_components.rst

    The **Move** button is enabled only when your selected location is a valid level and location for moving your component.
-For example, when you move a component, the **Move** button is enabled when you have navigated to the unit level.
+For example, when you move a component, the **Move** button is enabled only when you have navigated to a unit to which the component can be moved.

 #.
 Select **Move**.